cosmos/ibc/spec/ics-026-relayer-module/README.md

   // defined by the module
 }

-function onChanOpenTimeout(
+function onChanCloseInit(
   portIdentifier: Identifier,
-  channelIdentifier: Identifier): void {
+  channelIdentifier: Identifier) {
   // defined by the module
 }

 function onChanCloseConfirm(
   portIdentifier: Identifier,
   channelIdentifier: Identifier): void {
+  // defined by the module
+}

+function onSendPacket(packet: Packet) {
   // defined by the module
 }